-Jersey City Parent Coordinator Lawyer
+Jersey City Parenting Plan Coordination Lawyer

 Sometimes, even after custody and parenting issues are decided by the court or settlement and a parenting plan is in place, conflict continues to exist and parents find it difficult to communicate and coordinate parenting efforts.
 In some situations, the court or parties may decide that a parent coordinator is in the best interest of the child and family.
 Lori Cieckiewicz has served in this role and has helped families resolve their disputes.